Viralmaniar/DDWPasteRecon/README.md

 # DDWPasteRecon

-Often when online services are compromised, the first signs of it appear on “paste” sites like Pastebin.
-Attackers frequently publish either samples or complete dumps of compromised data on these services.
+Pastesites are websites that allows users to share plain text through public posts called “pastes.”

+Once attackers compromise the external perimeter and gain access to the internal resources they release the part of data on the "paste" sites like pastebin or hastebin.
+As these hackers or malicious groups publish dumps on such sites others users can see sensitive information through such sites.